DanielSantoro/wc-password-strength-settings/readme.txt

 == Changelog ==

-= 7/7/2017 - Version 1.2.0 =
+= 8/1/2017 - Version 1.2.0 =
+ * Added quick links in Plugin Overview page to Documentation and Support
  * Added stylesheet to conditionally change the appearance of the text based on user settings
- * Added quick links in Plugin Overview page to Documentation and Support
  * Added ability to change or disable the Password Hint messaging
- * Tested through WordPress 4.8 and WooCommerce 3.1.0
+ * Tested through WordPress 4.8 and WooCommerce 3.1.1
+ * Add multilingual support and zh_TW translated thanks to [AthenaTzeng](https://github.com/AthenaTzeng)

 = 4/5/2017 - Version 1.1.0 =
- * Added fields to allow for custom messaging as a user is inputting passwords.
+ * Added fields to allow for custom messaging as a user is inputting passwords
- * Added rynald0s as a co-author, because he's a modern-day superhero.
+ * Added rynald0s as a co-author, because he's a modern-day superhero

 = 3/28/2017 - Version 1.0.2 =
  * Readme fixes, added setting to change password strength meter labels / password error message